 Have you ever seen a passerby with an outfit that you liked, and wondered where they bought it?
 Retailers are providing an answer to this situation by optimizing their product offerings for visual search.
 Visual search allows users to simply take a picture of the outfit – or download a photo of a similar outfit – and search for articles of clothing within the picture.
 Then, a search engine like Google will provide a list of matching items, giving users an easy path to purchase.

 To prepare for the emergence of visual search, retailers should ensure they have a presence on image-based platforms like Instagram or Pinterest.
 For example, fashion brands should constantly provide new photographs that model their newest clothing.
 Then, customers can use an application like Google Lens to identify exactly what piece of the outfit they’d like to shop for from that photo.

 As image search becomes more sophisticated, retailers can also use it alongside marketing AI to create product innovations.
 With this technology, customers could link their Instagram or Pinterest to their customer profile, allowing the retailer to analyze the photos within.
 From there, they could curate a list of recommended items that suit a shopper’s existing outfits or general sense of style.

-2020 is shaping up to be another remarkable year for retailers that leverage cutting-edge marketing technology.
-Although a soundproof strategy is central to properly executing these retail trends, it’s important to ensure your organization has good data intelligence, high data quality, and a centralized location to store and analyze data.
+2020 brought rapid, unprecedented change across the retail industry, potentially changing the way customers shop moving forward.
+Retail marketers must be prepared to continuously adapt to these changes and the resulting trends in the coming year if they want to maintain a competitive edge in the 2022 retail marketplace.
+Although a soundproof strategy is central to properly executing these retail trends, it’s important to ensure your organization has good data intelligence, high data quality, and a centralized marketing measurement platform location to store and analyze data.
 With the right tools, expertise, and processes, retailers can ensure they’re staying competitive in a constantly shifting marketing landscape.